 Having previously announced a new date for this concert - Tuesday 16 November - additional tickets will be available due to the increased capacity that Amare offers.
-Tickets go on sale on Saturday 29th May at 10.00 CEST, make sure to purchase yours early and avoid missing out!
-Tickets will be available here: rewirefestival.nl/tickets
+Tickets are available here: rewirefestival.nl/tickets

 Amare is the new home of Zuiderstrandtheater, Nederlands Dans Theater, Royal Conservatoire and Residentie Orkest, which is currently being built on Spuiplein in The Hague.

 Please note: any individual tickets (not plus tickets) purchased for the original concert at Rewire 2020 will remain valid.

 Playing grand piano for parts of the show, Jon Hopkins will be joined on stage by a small group of consummate musicians and long-time friends, consisting of acclaimed producer and guitarist Leo Abrahams, violinist and arranger Emma Smith and cellist Daisy Vatalaro.
 ‘Polarity’ will, Hopkins says, tether together “the two disparate elements of harsh and fragile in my music.”
 He explains, “by going between the two, we’ll hopefully create some profound moments of stillness.”
 Performing his live show in a seated venue will present a fascinating challenge for both performer and audience.
 “I would say my deepest nature lies in the stillness, the meditative side of my music.”